 5.2.
 Assault with a deadly weapon

-Assault with a deadly weapon (NRS 200.471(2)(b)) occurs when a person uses a gun or other dangerous object to place another person in reasonable fear of immediate bodily harm.
+Assault with a deadly weapon (NRS 200.471(2)(b)) occurs when you use a gun or other dangerous object to place another person in reasonable fear of immediate bodily harm.
 Pointing a pistol at someone during an illegal citizen’s arrest could qualify as assault with a deadly weapon.

 Assault with a deadly weapon is prosecuted as a category B felony, carrying: